-FREE SHIPPING within contiguous 48 U.S. states
+FREE SHIPPING on orders over $100 within the contiguous 48 U.S. states.

 Wheel Bands™ are a 5 MPH bumper for your rims.
 The Wheel Bands kit includes everything you need to outfit a set of 4 wheels from 13" to 22”:

 1 coil of mounting track, 1 coil of color insert, 1 application tool, 2 surface prep wipes.

 High precision fit Track and Color Insert coils are 27.2 ft (8.3 meter) in length: enough material to outfit up to four 22" wheels, or five 19" wheels or six 16" wheels.
 First time DIY installers can complete a set of 4 wheels in 40 - 60 minutes.
 Installers with a few kits of experience can complete a set of 4 wheels in 20-30 minutes.

 There are three track colors (Black, Silver, and Red) and four insert colors (Black, Silver, Red, and White) available.

 Please note: Wheel Bands are universally compatible with Tesla's factory 18" with aero caps, 18" without aero caps, 19" sport wheels.
 They will NOT adhere properly to OEM Tesla 20-inch performance rims.

 Wheel Bands™ offer much-needed, effective curb rash defense for your Tesla Model 3.
 Your unprotected wheels will be abraded (scuffed) when hitting a curb.
 Once that happens, the unsightly curb rash damage requires upwards of $100/wheel to recondition back to "almost" like new.
 The specially formulated, hard plastic used in Wheel Bands protect your wheels in low speed (< 5 mph) curb impact situations such as those that occur when parallel parking, driving into car wash tracks, or maneuvering near hard-to-see curbs at drive-thru windows and ATM machines.